JOIN IN THE BIG SWITCH OFF 2018!

 … about how we use our energy

 … about avoiding waste

 … about the legacy we are leaving our children

-A big thank you to everyone who got involved.
+A big thank you to everyone who got involved in the first BIG SWITCH OFF event last November 2017.
 Our expectation was that substation monitoring might be able to pick up a reduction in predicted electricity consumption of the order of 10% for the hour.

 Through the efforts of local residents, we were able to secure a 25% sign up rate amongst residents on targeted substation feeders covering the neighbourhood around Warren Crescent / Warren Close / Coxford Close / Stoke Road.
 For certain parts of the selected neighbourhood, there was a measured reduction in consumption of some 19%, well in excess of the predicted savings!
 So well done and thank you to everyone involved.

 SSEN have asked me to extend their sincere thanks to all those who participated in the event.
 Also to all those who were instrumental in spreading the message about the importance of reducing peak demand in helping to reduce the costs of maintaining the distribution network – and in turn reducing our bills.